project-forth-works/project-forth-works/Programming-Pearls/print-hex/README.md

 Example output
 --------------

 Lines 18-22 show hot to use `.NHX` and what output you can expect.
-If the number of digits given is less then the actual numbers of digits to completely display `.NHX` truncates the mumber.
+If the number of digits `n` given is less then the actual numbers of digits to completely display `x` then `.NHX` truncates the display showing only the least signiicant digits.
 If `n` is larger then `.NHX` adds leading '0's.

 ----